11 Steps to Becoming a Diplomatic Security Service Special Agent

 Diplomatic Security Service Special Agent candidates who are military veterans and have passed the Assessment may qualify for Veterans' Preference points to be added their overall Assessment score.
 Applicants who meet the requirements for Veterans' Preference will receive 0.175 veteran preference points for a five-point standing and 0.35 for a 10-point standing on the Register of Cleared Candidates as defined in 5 USC § 2108.
 Questions pertaining to Veterans' Preference may be directed to DSFSapplicants@state.gov.

-Step 5: Minimum Qualifications Review and Qualification Evaluation Panel
+Step 5: Minimum Qualifications Review

 Next steps in reviewing your candidacy for the Diplomatic Security Service Special Agent position.

-What are the Minimum Qualifications Review and the Qualification Evaluation Panel?
+What are the Minimum Qualifications Review?

-Step 6: Take the Diplomatic Security Service Special Agent Assessment
+Step 7: Take the Diplomatic Security Service Special Agent Assessment

 What to expect during the Assessment?